WPS/egon.io/architecture.md

 Users of Egon facilitate Domain Storytelling workshops by modeling the participant's domain stories.
 They are supposed to share their screen with the participants so that everyone can see how the domain story evolves.
 In this setting, collaborative editing by multiple users is not relevant.

-We assume that a users prefer to model with devices that have a keyboard and mouse/touch pad rather than on touch devices.
+We assume that users prefer to model with devices that have a keyboard and mouse/touch pad rather than on touch devices.
 Hence, touch support was not a requirement when selecting the framework.

 # Building Block View {#section-building-block-view}